FAQ: Orientation

 What if a session becomes full and it is the only one that I can attend?

-In order to provide each student and parent/guardian the individual attention needed to successfully enter Mississippi State University and due to COVID restrictions, Orientation sessions are capped.
+In order to provide each student and parent/guardian the individual attention needed to successfully enter Mississippi State University, Orientation sessions are capped.
 Registration for each session has a first-come, first-served policy.
-However, if there are extenuating circumstances, students can make a written appeal to the Orientation Appeals Committee at orientation@msstate.edu .
-The Appeals Committee will review all requests and respond back within five business days.
+However, if there are extenuating circumstances, students can make a written appeal request to the Office of Orientation and Events at orientation@msstate.edu

 When do I make my student ID?